 in the (Re)Association Request frame that the Supplicant sent.

+12.2.11.1 Device ID indication

+......

 Figure 12-0a (Example of device ID exchange in PASN) shows an example of a device ID exchange in PASN.

-The example illustrates a non-AP STA performing PASN to establish FTM session(s) with the ESS containing AP1 and AP2.
-The non-AP STA with MAC1 first initiates the connection with AP1 by sending first PASN frame with (CID183)device ID active.
-Upon receiving the first PASN frame, AP1 assigns a device ID (devID1) and sends it encrypted to the non-AP STA in the second PASN frame (CID42) (note that the encrypted form of devID1, i.e.,“aa” is seen in the clear).
+The example illustrates a non-AP STA performing PASN to establish FTM session(s) in the ESS containing AP1 and AP2.
+The non-AP STA with(CID181) a MAC address of MAC1 first initiates the connection with AP1 by sending first PASN frame with dot11DeviceIDActivated equal to true(CID183).
+Upon receiving the first PASN frame, AP1 assigns a device ID (devID1) and sends it encrypted to the non-AP STA in the second PASN frame (CID42).
 The non-AP STA then continues to establish an FTM session with AP1.
-When the non-AP STA with MAC2 (non-AP STA changing its MAC from MAC1 to MAC2) performs PASN with AP2 to establish another FTM session, the non-AP STA sends previously assigned device ID (devID1) to AP2 in the first PASN frame.
-Upon receiving the device ID (devID1) in first PASN frame, AP2 assigns another device ID (devID2) encrypted to the non-AP STA in the second PASN frame(CID42) (“bb” is seen in the clear).
+When the non-AP STA with (CID181) a MAC address of MAC2 (non-AP STA changing its (CID181)MAC address from MAC1 to MAC2) performs PASN with AP2 to establish another FTM session, the non-AP STA sends previously assigned device ID (devID1) to AP2 in the first PASN frame.
+Upon receiving the device ID (devID1) in first PASN frame, AP2 assigns another device ID (devID2) and sends it (CID184)encrypted to the non-AP STA in the second PASN frame(CID42).
 The non-AP STA then proceeds to establish the FTM session.
-Similarly, when the non-AP STA with MAC3 returns to the same ESS (after deauthenticating from the ESS), it sends the previously assigned device ID (devID2) and is assigned another device ID encrypted (devID3) that will be used in the subsequent PASN for another FTM session.
+Similarly, when the non-AP STA with(CID181) a MAC address of MAC3 returns to the same ESS (after deauthenticating from the ESS), it sends the previously assigned device ID (devID2) and is assigned another device ID encrypted (devID3) that will be used in the subsequent PASN for another FTM session.

 CID 127

-TGbh editor: Please replace Figure 12-0a with the following Figure.
+TGbh editor: Please replace Figure 12-0a with the following Figure(the attached visio file is under the Figure).

 For purposes of creating a Device ID that can be sent over the air without exposing the underlying device

-identification, the procedure in Annex AD, or any procedure (CID 97) (including nothing, if appropriate), can optionally
+identification, the procedure in Annex AD, or any procedure (CID 97)can optionally

 be used by the AP to keep the Device ID content private (“opaque”) from third parties.